 By law, the AP-funds follow investment rules which briefly are:

-- Primarily acquire or hold such assets as are liquid.
+- Primarily acquire or hold assets that are liquid.
 Liquid assets refers to money market instruments or transferable securities that are, or will be within one year from the issue, intended to be traded on a trading venue or a corresponding marketplace outside the European Economic Area (EEA), etc.

 - At least 20 per cent of the Fund’s assets must be invested in receivables with low credit and liquidity risk.